Revealing AI usage and content to users

 Reflections and Next Steps

 This was one of the few case studies that was fun and chaotic to work on since I had a deadline of two weeks to complete the project.
-Learning about everyone's perspective and opinions on AI has been honestly hilarious seeing how everyone I've talked to hates it but eye opening seeing how others see it's use in helping beginner artists brainstorm ideas.
+Learning about everyone's perspective and opinions on AI has been honestly eye-opening, seeing how the majority of people hates it but eye opening seeing how others see it's use in helping beginner artists brainstorm ideas.

 As fun and chaotic as this project was, there are still areas I know I can improve in and even add to this case study, such as: